RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity: Experiments and Analysis

-\paragraph{Social Roles are Oversimply Mapped to Specific Values} To understand the reasoning behind the model's decision, we prompt it to generate a rationale for its response, identifying the underlying value based on Basic Human Values~\citep{schwartz1992universals, schwartz2012refining}.
-The experimental details are in \autoref{tab:prompt_qa} and Appendix~\ref{appendix: value}.
-The results, visualized in \autoref{fig:value_stats}, reveal a strong and rigid association between social domains and a very narrow set of prosocial values.
-Across most domains, Benevolence and Universalism are overwhelmingly cited as the primary rationale.
-For instance, Family and Interpersonal roles are almost exclusively explained by Benevolence (93\% and 85\%, respectively), while Occupation is narrowly tied to Security (50\%).
-The conspicuous absence of values---such as Power, Stimulation, and Hedonism---points to an incomplete model of human motivation.
+\paragraph{Social Roles are Mapped to an Oversimplified Set of Values} To understand the reasoning behind these decisions, we prompt the models to generate rationales for their responses and analyze the underlying values based on Basic Human Values~\citep{schwartz2012refining}.
+The results (\autoref{fig:value_stats}) reveal a rigid mapping between social domains and a narrow set of prosocial values.
+Across most domains, \textit{Benevolence} and \textit{Universalism} are overwhelmingly cited as the primary rationale.
+For instance, Family and Interpersonal roles are almost exclusively explained by \textit{Benevolence} (>85\%), while societal roles are predominantly justified through \textit{Universalism}.
+In contrast, the Occupation domain is narrowly tied to \textit{Security} (49\%).
+The Religion domain shows a slightly more varied profile, revealing preferences for \textit{Tradition} and \textit{Self-direction} alongside \textit{Benevolence}.
+Results for additional models are provided in Appendix \ref{appendix: value}.

-This rigid and predictable mapping demonstrates a critical failure to grasp the complexity of social contexts.
-Real-world situations are not defined by a single value; human decision-makers often mix diverse motives---for example, seeking stimulation at work or prioritizing power within family dynamics---but the model seldom surfaces such pluralism.
-By consistently defaulting to a few safe values and avoiding the pluralism inherent in human decision-making, the model exposes a flat reasoning process.
-It is not truly understanding the nuanced context, but is instead applying a learned and oversimplified heuristic, revealing a fundamental inability to navigate the value conflicts inherent in complex social dilemmas.
+Despite these domain-specific variations, a critical limitation is observed across all evaluated models: the conspicuous absence of values such as \textit{Power}, \textit{Stimulation}, and \textit{Hedonism}.
+Real-world situations are not always defined by a single, safe value; human decision-makers often mix diverse motives---for example, seeking stimulation at work or prioritizing power within family dynamics---but the models seldom surface such pluralism.
+By defaulting to a narrow range of prosocial values, the models expose a flat decision and reasoning process.
+Instead of navigating nuanced contexts, they apply learned and oversimplified heuristics, revealing a fundamental inability to resolve the value conflicts inherent in complex social dilemmas.